 Manuscripts should be sent to firstname.lastname@example.org.

-As of March 16th, 2011, we no longer accept print submissions.
+We no longer accept print submissions.
 All previous print submissions for which you have not received a response may be resubmitted per the electronic submission guidelines.

 - In the subject heading of your email, clearly state the genre of the work (poetry or prose) and your name.
 This ensures that your work is properly accounted for in our system.